 Mining has remained an important industry and tungsten carbide has played a major role in its success.
 Miners have used tungsten carbide tools over other pieces of mining equipment because of how difficult carbide is to break.
 Ever since carbide has made its way into the mining industry, miners have been able to do their jobs faster, longer, and with much less breakage.

-If you want to learn more about the carbide recycling process, how to sell your carbide, how tungsten affects numerous other industries or where you can find quality tungsten carbide bits, contact Tungco today.
+If you want to learn more about the carbide recycling process, how to sell your carbide, how tungsten affects numerous other industries or where you can find quality tungsten carbide bits or choose and buy tungsten materials and products, visit our Lineage Metallurgical online store or contact Tungco today.